 - Custom Search Engine (free)

 - For CSE users, the API provides 100 search queries per day for free.
-If you need more, you may sign up for billing in the Developers Console.
+If you need more, you may sign up for billing in the API Console.
 Additional requests cost $5 per 1000 queries, up to 10k queries per day.

 - Google Site Search (paid).